silviaaaaaaa/cffs-label/README.md

 UBC Institute for Resources, Environment and Sustainability (IRES)

-Created by Silvia Huang
+Created by Silvia Huang, CFFS Data Analyst

-Description
+Objective
 ------------
-A reproducible framework for analyzing the climate intensity of menu items at the UBC campus by producing the weighted metric that informs the choice of icon for each menu item.
+To implement the Climate-Friendly Food Systems (CFFS) definition at the UBC Campus by producing the weighted metric that informs the choice of icon for each menu item served by UBC Food Services.
+Currently, this framework conducts the evaluation of greenhouse gas (GHG) emissions, nitrogen loss, freshwater withdrawals, and stress-weighted water withdrawals of recipes per serving and 100 grams.

 Prerequisites
 ------------
-Python 3
+Python 3.8.5

 Project Organization